Citrous06/lab-agile-planning/README.md

 # lab-agile-planning
-lab for agile planning on the IBM Introduction to Agile Development and Scrum Courseand
+lab for agile planning on the IBM Introduction to Agile Development and Scrum Course